garethltm/obsibrain/2024 Semester 1/INFOSYS303 - Solutions Architecture/Confidentiality, Integrity, Availability (CIA).md

 	- data is what we manipulate
 ## [[Confidentiality, Integrity, Availability (CIA)]]
 The NIST standard FIPS 199 characterizes [[Confidentiality, Integrity, Availability (CIA)]] in terms of requirements & the definition of a loss of security in each category as:
-1. Confidentiality $\rightarrow$ Preserving authorized restrictions on information access & disclosure, including the means for protecting personal privacy & propre
+1. Confidentiality $\rightarrow$ Preserving authorized restrictions on information access & disclosure, including the means for protecting personal privacy & proprietary information.
+A loss of confidentiality is the unauthorized disclosure of information
+2. Integrity $\rightarrow$